 Video of the Day

-However, if you love your links, you can still enjoy them as part of a healthy diet.
-The type of sausage you choose can make a big difference in its nutritional profile, and this meat can also provide a vehicle for eating more healthy foods like vegetables.
+However, if you love your links, you can still enjoy them occasionally as part of a healthy diet.
+The type of sausage you choose can make a big difference in your diet, and this meat can also provide a vehicle for eating more healthy foods like vegetables.

 Sausage Nutrition Facts